 For the Dough:

 - Mix the Dough: In the evening, whisk the starter, water, and olive oil together in a large bowl with a fork.
 Add the flours and salt.
 First, mix with a fork, the dough will be shaggy.
 Then mix by hand, mixing, folding and pushing the dough until the flour is fully incorporated and no dry bits are present.
 It will seem dry at first, but the more you work the dough, the more hydrated it will become.
 The dough will feel stiff and it will stick to your fingers as you go.
 Do this for about 3-4 minutes.
-Use the fork to scrape off the dough on your fingers as much as you can.
+Use the fork to scrape the dough off your fingers.
 Cover bowl with a damp tea towel.
 Set a timer for for 45 minutes and allow the dough to rest.
 Now is a good time to feed/refresh your starter.

 - Incorporate the Inclusions (optional): After the dough has rested, work in the inclusions.
 This can be garlic only, a combination of garlic and herbs or garlic and Parmesian.
 To do this, add 1/3 of the inclusion(s) on top of the dough (or smear the garlic paste), take a portion of the dough and fold it over and on top of itself.
 Add another 1/3 of the inclusion(s) and make another fold.
 Add the last of the inclusion(s), fold again.
 It will seem like a lot of added bits, but as you work the dough and as the dough develops through fermentation, the inclusions will incorporate.
 The dough will be stiff.Cover bowl with a damp tea towel, set a timer for 30 minutes and allow the dough to rest for 30 minutes.